 - Pay off any and all outstanding debt: Paying back any and all outstanding debt to a payment processor is the first step and absolutely paramount to finding your way back into the good graces of a bank.

 - Get a letter from the payment processor: A letter from the payment processor is not only proof you’ve settled your debts, it shows that you, the merchant, made good, maintained good faith and is worthy of a second chance.

-Along with submitting the proper KYC documents in full, only then can a payment processor consider offering a merchant account to a merchant with bad credit.
+Along with submitting the proper KYC documents to your TMF merchant account provider, only then can a payment processor consider offering a merchant account to a merchant with bad credit.